onierstrasz/onierstrasz.github.io/_pages/draftMindTheGap.md

 When that fails, you go back to staring at the code.

 Perhaps you will have a test case or a breakpoint that will land you in a debugger to explore the live object, but from there you can only go back to playing with the source code.
-Worse, if you start from the running application, you may struggle to answer questions such as, “Where is this feature implemented?”
+Worse, if you start from the running application, you may struggle to answer questions such as, *“Where is this feature implemented?”*

 ***Q&A tools lack context, so give unreliable results***

 When we are at a loss, and no colleague is nearby to lend a hand, we often turn to Google and friends, which sends us to other well-known Q&A sites.
-The problem with the answers we find on these sites os that they lack our specific *context*, so we generally waste considerable time on non-trivial questions to assess their relevance to our problem.
+The problem with the answers we find on these sites is that they *lack our specific context*, so we can waste considerable time on non-trivial questions to assess their relevance to our problem.

-Although Stack Overflow clearly suffers from this problem, AI-based answers such as those provided by ChatGPT are no better, and in some ways worse, because of the high level of confidence (or hubris?) displayed by the answers.
+Although Stack Overflow clearly suffers from this problem, statistically-generated answers such as those provided by ChatGPT are no better, and in some ways worse, because of the high level of confidence (or hubris?) displayed by the answers.

 |[![Asking StackOverflow a question](/assets/images/bat50/SO.png)](/assets/images/bat50/SO.png)|[![Asking ChatGPT a question](/assets/images/bat50/chatGPT.png)](/assets/images/bat50/chatGPT.png)|
 | --- | --- |
 | A typical StackOverflow answer | A typical ChatGPT answer |

-The screenshots show answers I obtained from SO and ChatGPT to actual questions I had about GitHub pages.
+These screenshots show answers I obtained from SO and ChatGPT to actual questions I had about GitHub pages.
 In both cases I struggled to get the information relevant for my context.
+Worse, the answer from ChatGPT looked authoritative, but in fact was fanciful and inaccurate.

 ***Plugins are hard to find, hard to build, and hard to compose***